MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/managing-alerts.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article explains how to work with alerts raised in the Cloud App Security portal.
+This article explains how to work with alerts raised in the Defender for Cloud Apps portal.

 > [!NOTE]
 > Alerts are managed in their respective policies and can be configured to be sent as an email, text message, or both.